zhuozuoy/ITSS_Finger_Pen/README.md

 Notes: <br>
     Make sure your whole hand are in the camera to get better gesture recognition result. <br>
     Only the words write in the region (Deep Blue Color) will be recognized. <br>
-    Hold your gesture "Three" for a while to make sure you really want to clear your writing. <br>
+    Hold your gesture "Three" for a while to make sure you really want to save your writing and clear screen. <br>